shawnmflemingc/faq/arcgisenterprise.md

 Follow same for ArcGIS Server https://enterprise.arcgis.com/en/server/latest/deploy/windows/multiple-nic-cards-dns-entries.htm and Data Store https://enterprise.arcgis.com/en/portal/latest/administer/windows/create-data-store.htm#ESRI_SECTION2_0959726881944C3483C5DF63FBE1553A

-These require local administrative access to the machine.
-None of these instructions are sanctioned by Esri and most are unsupported -- DO SO AT YOUR OWN RISK.
+These following items require local administrative access to the machine.
+None of the settings are sanctioned by Esri and most are unsupported -- DO SO AT YOUR OWN RISK.

 ## Logging into the Postgres database powering Portal's item catalog and configuration